mrayman97/Tenisu/README.md

 Tenisu est un projet en Angular.

+## Install the dependencies

+Run `npm install` to install packages and dependencies.

 ## Development server

 Run `ng serve -o` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.